 - Harvesting real tree branches as decor.

-- Get a real Christmas tree like Balsam fir which has the best smell.
+- Get a real Christmas tree like balm that has the best smell.

 - Mushrooms add that woodland enchanting elements

 - Moss and lichens can add that woodland dynamic

 - Diffuse forest essential oils to create that natural tree scent.